Tang Yuanting

-Tang Yuanting (唐渊渟; born 2 August 1994) is a Chinese badminton player specializing in doubles.
+Tang Yuanting (唐渊渟 (Táng Yuāntíng); born 2 August 1994) is a Chinese badminton player specializing in doubles.
 She is a women's doubles Asian Champion and East Asian Games gold medalist.
 Tang was part of the China winning team in a Sudirman Cup, Uber Cup, Asia Team Championships, and an East Asian Games.
 She competed at the 2016 Rio Olympics in the women's doubles event partnered with Yu Yang, but lost to the Korean pair in the bronze medal match.
 She retired from the international competition at the age of 22 in September 2016.

 Tang Yuanting later moved to Australia to pursue her master of education degree at the University of Sydney, and then participated in the national badminton events.